dblock5/configure-ad/README.md

 - Set up Client and Domain Controller Virtual Machines on Azure
 - Install Active Directory
 - Create administrative and user accounts in Active Directory
-- Connect client to domain and setup remote desktop for non-administrative users

 <h2>Deployment and Configuration Steps</h2>